hyperledger/besu-docs/docs/Concepts/Transactions/Trace-Types.md

 An ordered list of EVM actions when processing the transaction.

-Besu only reports actual data returned from a `RETURN` opcode.
-Besu does not return the contents of the reserved output space for the call operations.
+`vmTrace` only reports actual data returned from a `RETURN` opcode and does not return the contents of the reserved output space for the call operations.
 As a result:

-* Besu reports `null` when a call operation ends because of a `STOP`, `HALT`, `REVERT`, running out of instructions, or any exceptional halts.
+* `vmTrace` reports `null` when a call operation ends because of a `STOP`, `HALT`, `REVERT`, running out of instructions, or any exceptional halts.
-* When a `RETURN` operation returns data of a different length to the space reserved by the call, Besu reports only the data passed to the `RETURN` operation.
-Besu does not include pre-existing memory data or trim the returned data.
+* When a `RETURN` operation returns data of a different length to the space reserved by the call, `vmTrace` reports only the data passed to the `RETURN` operation and does not include pre-existing memory data or trim the returned data.

-For out of gas operations, Besu reports the operation that caused the out of gas exception, including the calculated gas cost.
-No `ex` values are reported because the operation is not executed.
+For out of gas operations, `vmTrace` reports the operation that caused the out of gas exception, including the calculated gas cost. `vmTrace` does not report `ex` values because the operation is not executed.

 ```json tab="vmTrace Example"
 "vmTrace":{